Average Member Rating

 - For a jam that is not too chunky, puree half of the tomatoes in a blender and add them to the finely chopped tomatoes.

 - The new recommendation from health officials is that this recipe should be boiled in a boiling water canner for about 20 minutes.
-Just follow the directions on your canner and see the notes above the recipe.
+Just follow the directions on your canner and see the notes below.

 Did You Know?…